Find simple solutions to common activation and deactivation problems.

 Uninstalling an app from a computer does not deactivate its license.
 To deactivate an app, follow the steps below for your product.
 If you uninstalled your app from a computer you can’t access, see Have you lost access to your previous computer?

 Make sure you’re connected to the Internet.
-Reinstall Acrobat Pro DC or Acrobat Standard DC on the same computer on which it was originally installed.
+Reinstall Acrobat Pro or Acrobat Standard on the same computer on which it was originally installed.

-Acrobat DC subscription (purchased via Creative Cloud or Document Cloud)
+Acrobat subscription (purchased via Creative Cloud or Document Cloud)

 Do any one of the following: